rugtres/programming4biologists/using_vs_code.md

 There, look for and install the extensions.

 ### Checking everything is installed correctly
 With our files downloaded and extensions installed, we can now use VSC to open our working folder.
-In VSC,
+In VSC, choose File -> Open Folder and open your folder.
+Then, select 'Yes, I trust these authors'.
+VSC will now show a drop down menu where you are to select your 'Kit'.
+A Kit is the underlying compiler used by VSC.
+You can pick your favourite here